Aldiwildan77/Aldiwildan77/README.md

 I'm a **Software Engineer** at [Ruangguru](https://ruangguru.com), The premium service focuses on helping students in understanding school curriculums, as well as helping with exams, particularly standardised tests.
 Outside of work, I run a freelance web and mobile development projects, but mostly I learn about backend in depth.

 ## 📃 Things (to / wanna) do
-- 🐝 I have worked on several side projects on a web and mobile development
-- ⚡ I'm currently build my own game service like Minecraft & Rust
+- 🐝 Make my own digital business
-- 🌱 I'm looking to get more familiar with AWS ecosystems
-- ♨️ I'm interested with augmented, virtual, and mixed reality
+- ⚡ Visit Switzerland, it seems fit to me in a quiet place
+- 🌱 Revisit this section 😆

 ## 📊 Languages
 - ✨ Backend Development: **Golang & NodeJS**